All Episodes

 If it was really just a person's temperature, that's one thing.

-But uh is it is it doing temperature?
+But is it doing temperature?

-Does it also doing facial recognition software?
+Does it also do facial recognition software?

-Is it also it does not do facial recognition?
+It does not do facial recognition.

-It did it's specifically said in the Wall Street Journal that it is a thermal camera that only shows body temperatures of individuals, not named individuals, not facial recognition in any way.
+It's specifically said in the Wall Street Journal that it is a thermal camera that only shows body temperatures of individuals, not named individuals, not facial recognition in any way.

 You know I don't trust the government.